 Bole and crown symptoms

 P. ramorum infects the phloem and inner bark to cause bleeding cankers on susceptible members of the Fagaceae.
 The presence of these bleeding cankers is the most diagnostic symptom of SOD.
 Initially, individual spots exhibit a clear, reddish exudate on the main trunk of the host (Figure 1).
 As the disease progresses, this exudate may continue to seep through both cracked and intact bark (Figure 2).
 The affected area eventually stains a dark reddish-brown as the bleeding is diffused by rainfall (Figure 3).
 Removal of the outer bark reveals discolored areas (cankers) in the inner bark, often surrounded by a black line (Figures 4, 5).
 Cankers range from a few centimeters to 3 meters in length, developing most often in the lower part of the trunk but also as high as 25 meters from the ground.
-Cankers have only been found on mature coast live oak trees, but may appear on tanoak at any stage of development.
+For true oaks (Quercus spp.) cankers have only been found on mature trees, but they may appear on tanoak at any stage of development.

 Ramorum leaf blight and ramorum shoot blight

 P. ramorum exhibit symptoms chiefly on the foliage.
 On some hosts, lesions and vascular discoloration are associated with the stems.
 Plants susceptible to ramorum leaf blight or shoot blight (simply referred to henceforth as ramorum blight) include woody ornamental nursery stock as well as native herbs, shrubs, and trees other than the oak family hosts described above.
 On

 Rhododendron, necrotic lesions may appear anywhere on leaf surfaces (Figure 10) and are easily confused with lesions caused by other leaf-infecting species of